simonlhopkins/simonlhopkins.github.io/_games/haloGo.md

 link: https://bloodgolch.com/
 ---

 Halo themed Go game built with react, as well as a backend set up running GNUGo for "AI" moves.
-Great for learning GO!
+Great for fans of Go or Halo!